Commanvil/charon77.github.io/posts/how-to-know-how-to-write.md

 ## Making it a habit

-Now that you've reached here, you should already familiar on what to write, how to get images, links, etc. But making blog-writing a habit is a _totally_ different challenge.
+Now that you've reached here, you should already be familiar on what to write, how to get images, links, etc. But making blog-writing a habit is a _totally_ different challenge.